SirYancy/itech-282/notes/chapter17.md

     * Today, they use 8-bit or $ 2^8 = 256 $ colors per channel.
 This is marketed as 24-bit color.
     * photographers might use 10-bit panels.
 * **Comparing**
+    * Interestingly TN monitors are both the most and least expensive monitors.

+## Projectors

+* *front-view* projectors
+* Technology
+    * First ones used CRTs.
+    * Each color used a separate CRT.
+    * Had beautiful images, but were expensive, large, heavy.
+    * They have been abandoned.
+    * Given that light shines through an LCD panel.
+Way cheaper than CRT, but not as good quality.
+    * TI has *Digital Light Processing* (DLT) tech.
+    * It uses mirros and other tricks to project the image.
+Softer image than LCD, but use more electricity.
+    * Same issues apply: native resolution, etc.
+* Three other issues:
+    * *Lumens* are how bright it is.
+Optimal lumens are based on size of room and screen.
+A small, dark room: 1000-1500.
+Large room might be 10,000+
+    * *Throw* is the size of the image at a certain distance.
+Projectors have recommended min and max throw distance.
+Typically expressed in distance to project a 100 in screen.
+Standard is about 11 to 12 feet. ultra-short-throw projector maybe 15-20 inches.
+    * *Lamps* generate heat.
+Thus they have fans that even run after you turn it off.
+        * lamps are expensive.
+        * Three lamp techs: metal halide, LED, laser.
+        * metal halide was standard for a long time. excessive heat, fan noise, short life span (~3000 hours), expensive
+        * LED use red, green, blue LEDs.
+Don't heat up, so fans are quieter.
+Used to cost more, but this is changing.
+Not as many lumens, so need a darker room.
+Huge lifespan 20,000+ hours
+        * Lasers are a mixed bag.
+Some are white lasers hitting color wheels.
+Others use colored lasers.
+Vibrant, high-contrast images.
+Very little heat.
+Lamps last 30,000+ hours.
+Currently most expensive, but coming down.

+## VR Headsets

+* Two high-resolution screens mounted into the headset which blocks outside sensory input.
+* Uncommon so far, but becoming more prevalent.
+* Often requires a very high-end system.
+* Tiny displays use *organic light-emitting diode (OLED)* or active matrix OLED (AMOLED).
+* OLED differs from LCD a bit.
+The light is emitted by the screen itself.
+No backlight.
+* This means great contrast.
+*

 ## Display Adapters